-Brigham Young University encourages and sustains an academic environment that promotes the health, safety, and welfare of all university members.
-Thus, it is the long-standing policy of the university that employees and students completely abstain, whether on or off campus, from the use of alcohol or tobacco; from the possession, use, or distribution of any illegal drug; and from the use of any controlled legal substance without specific medical authorization.
-In addition, possession or consumption of illegal drugs, alcoholic beverages, or tobacco on campus by anyone, including visitors, is contrary to university policy.
+Brigham Young University encourages and sustains an environment that promotes the health, safety, and welfare of all university members.
+It is the long-standing policy of the university that employees and students completely abstain, whether on or off campus, from the use of alcohol or tobacco; from the possession, use, or distribution of any illegal drug; and from the use of any controlled legal substance without specific medical authorization.
+In addition to violating university policy, the possession, use, or distribution of alcohol by or to anyone under the age of 21 is also a violation of state law.

 Personnel or students known to be possessing, using, or distributing illegal drugs or possessing and using alcohol or tobacco are subject to university disciplinary action and, if appropriate, to legal sanctions pursuant to local, state, and federal law.

-Through the annual Campus Security and Fire Safety Reports, all personnel and students are provided annually with a copy of the university's Drug-Free School Policy and Drug-Free Workplace Policy in which university and legal sanctions are detailed for inappropriate drug use.
-The document also details the known health risks associated with drug use.
+Visitors are prohibited from possessing or consuming illegal drugs, alcoholic beverages, or tobacco on campus.
+This report includes the university's Drug-Free School Policy and Drug-Free Workplace Policy, which each describe university and legal sanctions for inappropriate drug use; this report also details the known health risks associated with drug use.